VEGALUISJ/Simon-game.github.io/README.md

 NOTE: to show the pretty dialogs pop-ups was used https://sweetalert.js.org

 ### Technologies used:
-- Javascript, CSS & HTML
+- Javascript, CSS & HTML.

 ##### Cool Features: